raspberrypilearning/temperature-log/worksheet.md

 ![](images/bcm2835.jpg)

-Optionally, if you would like accurate timestamps for your temperature logs without network access, you will also need to set up a Real Time Clock.
+If you would like accurate timestamps for your temperature logs without network access, you will also need to set up a Real Time Clock.
 If you are using RasClock, for example, see [Afterthought Software - RasClock](http://afterthoughtsoftware.com/products/rasclock) for information on setting it up.

 ![](images/rasclock.jpg)